lasselehtinen/barn/README.md

 * PHP
 * nginx + php-fpm with multiple virtual hosts
 * SSL certificates and renewal with Let's Encrypt
+* composer
 * redis
 * MySQL
 * Beanstalk
 * Crontab entries for queue workers and scheduled tasks

 Barn also tries to apply some additional security by setting SELinux mode to enforcing and enabling automatic package updates.
-Currenly only CentOS is supported.

 ## Getting started

+### Supported distributions

+* CentOS 7
+* RedHat (Not tested)
+* Ubuntu Trusty
+* Debian (Not tested)

+Other versions of the distributions listed above might work, but no guarantees given.
+See testing if you want to try running the distribution of your choice in virtual machines.

 ### Installing Ansible
 You can install Ansible by following the [official installation documentation](http://docs.ansible.com/ansible/intro_installation.html).
 For Windows 10 users, you can use the instructions for Ubuntu after [installing the Linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 For older Windows version, please [check this tutorial on running Ansible on cygwin](https://www.jeffgeerling.com/blog/running-ansible-within-windows).